vpadma/call-scheduler/README.md

 7. Residents cannot be scheduled for more than 9 calls a month (fri,sat,sun counts as 3)
 8. Jr residents should do fairly equal call amongst each other
 9. Sr. Residents should do fairly equal call amongst each other
 10. Long weekends are pre-assigned (4 day consecutive usually, ~with Exceptions for easter long weekend~).
-These include: Canada day long weekend (mon included), civic (during 3 week summer exception see below), labour day long (mon included), thanksgiving (mon included), remembrance day (mon included), family day (mon included), easter long (friday and Mon included, 1 person scheduled thurs-sat, 1 sun-mon), Victoria day (mon included)
+These include:
+  - Canada day long weekend (mon included)
+  - Civic (during 3 week summer exception see below)
+  - Labour day long (mon included)
+  - Thanksgiving (mon included)
+  - Remembrance day (mon included)
+  - Family day (mon included)
+  - Easter long (friday and Mon included, ~1 person scheduled thurs-sat, 1 sun-mon~)
+  - Victoria day (mon included)
 11. Exceptions:
   - ~3 weeks during July and August, Jr call schedule will remain following the above rules, however, Sr call schedule will differ.
 Srs will take 3-4 consecutive days of call (i.e. from July 21-Aug 11).
 This may just need to be input manually~
   - ~3 weeks during Dec - Jan, Jr and Sr will be operating on a 3-5 day consecutive schedule over this period~